MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

+# Update (Sept 23, 2022)

+The lecture slides are uploaded in the folder "Lecture slides".

+The lecture videos (in Chinese) are online.
+Please check https://space.bilibili.com/2044042934

+We will keep updating the videos and slides.
+Please stay tuned.

 # Why a new book on reinforcement learning?

 This is a draft of a new book entitled “Mathematical Foundation of Reinforcement Learning.”
 While there already exist many excellent studying materials about reinforcement learning (RL), why do I write a new book?